-The Coast Guard considered the environmental impact of this regulation and concluded that, under figure 2-1, paragraph (34)(g) of Commandant Instruction M16475.1C, it is categorically excluded from further environmental documentation.
-A "Categorical Exclusion Determination" is available in the docket for inspection or copying where indicated under ADDRESSES.
+We have considered the environmental impact of this rule and concluded that under figure 2-1, paragraph 34(g), of Commandant Instruction M16475.1D, this rule is categorically excluded from further environmental documentation.
+A "Categorical Exclusion Determination" is available for inspection or copying where indicated under ADDRESSES.